-When author James Villas refers to “wings,” what he’s actually referring to are the “drumettes” of the wings.
-You know, those meaty miniature drumsticks that everyone snatches first from the platter of mixed drumettes and wings?
-Of course, this recipe works on the scrawny wing portion of the wing, too.
+When author James Villas refers to “chicken wings,” what he’s actually referring to are the “drumettes” of the wings.
+You know, those meaty miniature drumsticks that everyone snatches first from the platter of mixed chicken wings and drumettes.
+Of course, this recipe works on the scrawny two-boned chicken wing portion of the wing, too.
 It also works just dandy on regular pieces of chicken—simply increase the time the chicken is in the oil by several minutes.
-Whatever cut of chicken you use, rest assured, we found that by the time the first batch had cooled enough to touch, the second batch was done.
-Magical, eh?

 - Quick Glance

 Remove and discard the tips of the chicken wings.
 If using full wings rather than already separated wings and drumettes, carefully separate the first and second joints of the wings using the tip of a sharp knife.

 In a shallow baking dish, combine the flour, Parmesan, paprika, mustard, oregano, if using, and salt and pepper and stir until well blended.
 Pour the milk in a shallow bowl.

 Working with 1 wing at a time, dip the chicken in the milk, dredge it in the flour mixture, and then tap off any excess flour.
 Place the wings on a plate.